zerotropism/recommendation_system/README.md

 # sorted by correlation with more than 50 ratings registered
 corr_forrest_gump[corr_forrest_gump['number_of_ratings']>50].sort_values('Correlation', ascending=False).head()
 ```
+Outputs the top5 sorted list of corresponding movies to the example "Forrest Gump (1994)" by correlation with more than 50 ratings registered:
 ![png](img/output_11_1.png)

-#### content-based recommender
+#### Content-based recommender
+A multi-parameters based recommender.
-##### plot description based recommender
+##### Plot description based recommender
-pairwise cosine similarity scores for all movies based on their plot descriptions.
+Pairwise cosine similarity scores for all movies based on their plot descriptions.
 ```python
 # import data
 metadata = pd.read_csv('./src/movies_metadata.csv', low_memory=False)